thebrokenbar/sample-map-app/README.md

 View-related classes are filtered in code coverage because of small bug detection efficiency with testing by Unit Tests.
 View should be tested by Espresso Test but it's require too much time for this assignment.

 Firebase Crashlytics was used for crash reporting.
-Crash simulation button i visible in top-left corner.
+Crash simulation button i visible on top-left corner.

 ### How to do it better with more time?
 To achieve more 'clean' architecture whole application should be divided into multiple modules with layers and dependencies separation.